Brightspace/brightspace-integration/oslo/docs/oslo-docs.md

 ## Creating a new collection
-To create a new collection you can create a new project using [Serge-Localize](https://docs.dev.d2l/index.php/Serge-Localize).
+A new collection can be created by making a new project using [Serge](https://docs.dev.d2l/index.php/Serge-Localize).
 When OSLO builds it will automatically add your collection to the LMS.
 The new collection name will be a combination of npm package name and serge project name
 ```
 "{npm-package-name\serge-object-name}"
 ```